 Add this entry at the bottom of the file:

-Please replace "OLDHOSTNAME" with the hostname of the previous K2 Server and save the file, then restart the K2 Service.
+Please replace "OLDFARMNAME" with the farm name of the previous K2 Server (preferably in FQDN format) and save the file, then restart the K2 Service.